 In addition:

-The Sedgwick County EOP is adopted by the Kansas Division of Emergency Management by resolution, which serves as the promulgation letter for the EOP.
-A copy of the signed promulgation can be found in the file archive of this plan.
+• The EOP is adopted by the Sedgwick County Board of County Commissioners by resolution, which serves as the promulgation letter for the EOP.
+A copy of the signed promulgation will be maintain on record by Sedgwick County Emergency Management.